terra-money/docs/docs/full-node/run-a-full-terra-node/join-a-network.md

 Validators can set up a private Terra network to become familiar with running a full Terra node before joining a public network.

-::: tip LocalTerra
+::: {admonition} LocalTerra
+:class: tip

-If you are a developer and want to set up a local, WASM-enabled, private testnet for smart contracts, visit [Download LocalTerra](/Tutorials/Smart-contracts/Set-up-local-environment.html#download-localterra).
+If you are a developer and want to set up a local, WASM-enabled, private testnet for smart contracts, visit [install LocalTerra](../../develop/how-to/localterra/README.md).

 :::